5 Weight Loss Myths You Probably Believe

 By Zack Zeigler

 When you hear something enough, you start to believe it.
-Even if there’s a voice inside of you that tells you what you’re starting to believe is complete and utter bullshit.
-Case in point: It’s been decades and our palms are not hairy and we have not gone blind.
+Even if there’s a voice inside of your bulbous head screaming at you not to believe the obviously false BS you’re somehow conning yourself into believing.
+Case in point — our palms are not hairy and we have not gone blind.
+(You were wrong, Monsignor McHugh!)

 Also: 7 Myths About Exercise

-Still, some myths simply refuse to curl up and die no matter how many times they’re debunked.
+Still, some myths simply refuse to go away no matter how many times they’re debunked.
 And weight loss has more than a few whoppers out there.
 (Pun unintentional, we swear.)
 So as you ready to display your summer body at the nude beach, keep in mind these five weight-loss myths …

 #1.
 RAPID WEIGHT LOSS IS A TERRIBLE, HORRIBLE, NO GOOD, VERY BAD THING